FlowFuse/flowfuse/docs/user/projectnodes.md

 ### Nodes

-There are three nodes in the Project Node collection:
+There are three nodes in this collection:

  - `Project In` - listens for messages being broadcast by other Node-RED instances, or for messages being sent just to this instance
  - `Project Out` - sends messages to other Node-RED instances
- - `Project Call` - sends messages to other instances and waits for a response
+ - `Project Call` - sends messages to other Node-RED instances and waits for a response

 The nodes send the whole `msg` object.
 Due to the way the nodes encode messages, there are some data types that do not get sent.
 For example, the `msg.req`/`msg.res` properties used by the core HTTP nodes will not be sent.
+Instead, they are temporarily removed from the message and re-attached when the message is received back.

 Each node is configured with a topic on which it either sends or receives messages on.
 This is similar in concept to MQTT topics - although the nodes do not currently